Job Search Tip of the Week #25 (2017)

-The Best & Worst Words to Use on Your Résumé
+The Best & Worst Words to Use on a Résumé

 A recent survey of 2,201 hiring managers and HR professionals by employment website CareerBuilder indicates that your résumé may get more face-time than previously thought.

-In contrast to an earlier finding by another employment website that hiring authorities spend an average of six seconds reviewing a résumé, the majority (68%) of CareerBuilder survey respondents reported spending on average less than two minutes, with only one in six hiring managers (17%) admitting to 30 seconds or less.
+In contrast to an earlier finding by a different employment website that hiring authorities spend an average of six seconds reviewing a résumé, the majority (68%) of survey respondents reported spending on average less than two minutes, with only one in six hiring managers (17%) admitting to 30 seconds or less.

 So besides crafting a company and position-specific résumé, and beyond formatting and checking it for common typos and grammatical errors, what else can you do to keep a hiring manager’s attention for as long as possible?

 CareerBuilder also asked its survey participants to share words and phrases they found to be overused on résumés, and to suggest ones that cause them to view candidates more favorably.
-And without further ado, the best and worst words to use on your résumé, as ranked by hiring managers and HR professionals:
+So without further ado, the best and worst words to use on your résumé, as ranked by hiring managers and HR professionals:

 What you shouldn’t say on a résumé: